 VA Researching for You

-- 1950: Concluded there is "strong circumstantial evidence" linking cigarette smoking with respiratory tract cancers
+• 1950: Concluded, in a paper by Dr. Robert Schrek of Hines, there is "strong circumstantial evidence" linking cigarette smoking with respiratory tract cancers

 Below is a news story that illustrates VA’s commitment to advancing technology and research initiatives to benefit our nation’s Veterans.

 Smokers hazy on actual benefits of lung cancer screenings

 Regular cancer screenings can lower the chance of death from lung cancer.
 But they cannot reduce the risk of developing lung cancer for people who smoke.
 Patients seem to be confused about the actual benefits and limitations of lung cancer screenings, according to a study by the VA Center of Innovation for Veteran-Centered and Value-Driven Care in Seattle.

 Researchers asked smokers a series of questions about smoking and lung cancer screening.
 Their answers showed that most patients were mistaken about the benefits of such screenings and smoking in general.
 Only 7 percent of patients answered all five questions correctly.